siglens/siglens-docs/docs/spl-docs/stats-command.md

     ... | stats avg(load_time) BY server
     ```

-### 2. Calculate the average count for each hour for similar fields using wildcard characters
+### 2. Calculate the minimum and maximum latency for each city

-    Compute the average, for each hour, of any unique field that ends with the suffix "count".
-For instance, pagecount, errorcount, visitcount, etc.
+    Compute the minimum and maximum latency for each city, providing insights into the network performance across different locations.

     ```spl
-    ... | stats avg(*count) BY date_hour
+    ... | stats min(latency) AS MinLatency, max(latency) AS MaxLatency BY city
     ```

 ### 3. Eliminate duplicate entries and calculate the total count of unique entries

     Remove duplicate entries based on the "user" value and return the total count of unique entries that remain.